BuildingPerformanceSimulation/.github/profile/README.md

-# The Building Performance Simulation Community
+# Welcome to the Building Performance Simulation Community!

 ## Purpose

-Welcome to the Building Performance Simulation GitHub organization!
-A place for community discussion and development of BPS*.
+A place for community discussion ___and___ development of BPS topics and tools*.

 ## Discussion